Solidago albopilosa

 Solidago albopilosa is a rare species of flowering plant in the family Asteraceae known by the common name whitehair goldenrod.

-It is endemic to the state of Kentucky in the southeastern United States.
-It is threatened by recreational activities in its habitat.
-It is a federally listed threatened species of the United States.
+It is a perennial herb that is endemic to the state of Kentucky in the southeastern United States.
+It is threatened by recreational activities in its habitat and is a federally listed threatened species of the United States.

-Distribution
+Distribution and habitat

 This plant species is only found in Eastern Kentucky, in a single river canyon, the Red River Gorge.
 It grows there within the Daniel Boone National Forest, in Menifee, Powell, and Wolfe Counties.
 There it is limited to rock shelters, open caves with overhanging rock formations.
 It grows on sandy soil that has accumulated on the sandstone floors of the rock shelters.
 It grows behind the drip line, out of direct sunlight but not in the darkest shadows of the caves.

 Description

 Solidago albopilosa is a perennial herb producing one or more erect stems from a woody caudex.
 It grows 30 to 50 cm tall but it can reach 1 m in height.
 It is covered in white hairs.

 The leaves have oval or spatula-shaped serrated blades up to 8 or 9 cm long by 4 or 5 cm wide, becoming smaller toward the end of the stem.
 The leaf blades are "so thin that coarse print is readable through [them]."

 The inflorescence is a cluster of up to 30 flower heads, each roughly half a centimeter (0.2 inches) long.
-The head contains 3 to 5 tiny yellow ray florets and a few disc florets.
+The head contains three to five tiny yellow ray florets and a few disc florets.
 The fruit is up to half a centimeter (0.2 inches) long including its pappus.
 Blooming occurs in September through November.